Tragedy of the anticommons

 The tragedy of the anticommons is a type of coordination breakdown, in which a commons does not emerge, even when general access to resources or infrastructure would be a social good.
 It is a mirror-image of the older concept of tragedy of the commons, in which numerous rights holders' combined use exceeds the capacity of a resource and depletes or destroys it.
 The "tragedy of the anticommons" covers a range of coordination failures, including patent thickets and submarine patents.
 Overcoming these breakdowns can be difficult, but there are assorted means, including eminent domain, laches, patent pools, or other licensing organizations.

+The two 'tragedies' may be compared as follows: